MONKEYPOX VACCINE AND TESTING ARE AVAILABLE IN NORTH GEORGIA

 If you believe you may have monkeypox and want to be tested, first isolate at home away from others, and call your medical provider.
 Call before visiting your provider and let them know you have signs and symptoms of monkeypox.

-Monkeypox testing is also available at no cost to individuals by appointment only at our Cherokee, Fannin, Gilmer, Murray, Pickens and Whitfield County Health Departments.
+Monkeypox testing is available at no cost to individuals by appointment only at our Cherokee, Fannin, Gilmer, Murray, Pickens and Whitfield County Health Departments.
 Please do not arrive at the health department for testing without a pre-registered appointment.
-Click on the name of your county to find the phone number to call to register for testing IF you are experiencing any of these signs or symptoms for monkeypox:
+Click on the name of your county to find the phone number to call to register for testing only IF you have a SKIN LESION or RASH - swab samples must be taken from a lesion for testing.

 - Muscle aches and backache